Bald Mountain (Summit County, Colorado)

 Bald Mountain is a high and prominent mountain summit in the Front Range of the Rocky Mountains of North America.
-The 13690 ft thirteener is located in Arapaho National Forest, 8.9 km southeast (bearing 135°) of the Town of Breckenridge in Summit County, Colorado, United States.
+The 13690 ft thirteener is located in White River National Forest, 8.9 km southeast (bearing 135°) of the Town of Breckenridge in Summit County, Colorado, United States.

 It may be reached by a technically-undemanding though long and roundabout route from Breckenridge, initially through forest and then open country; though as for all mountains of this elevation, altitude sickness is a potential danger as well as afternoon thunderstorms.

 Extensive views of the surrounding area may be enjoyed from the summit on a clear day.